Everyone deals with the loss of a loved one in a different way.

 The goal of the daylong camp is to offer support to all who have experienced a loss, to educate those attending about the grieving process, and to help families feel comfortable having sometimes difficult conversations about death and loss.
 The retreat is led by specially trained counselors and volunteers within a supportive environment in order to help meet the unique needs of grieving children, teens, and adults.

 The camp is open to hospice families, as well as families in the community who have experienced the loss of a loved one or are anticipating a loss.
-An adult must accompany any child under the age of fifteen.
+Children must be accompanied by at least one adult.

 2018 Camp Dragonfly